 Writer Tim Jepson is a passionate and lifelong devotee of Italy.
 Since graduating from Oxford he has spent many years living in and writing about the country.
 He has authored more than a dozen books, two articles for National Geographic Traveler, and five National Geographic guidebooks to Italy's cities and regions.
 Tim has also worked on programs about Italy for the BBC and commercial television.
 A keen hiker, Tim takes pleasure in studying the food, wine, art, and culture of the country.

 Oct 08 - 18, 2014

 ALT indicates a departure that has a slightly different itinerary than the one shown on this page.
 Click the ALT icon to see the day-to-day itinerary.

 Price is per person, double occupancy.
 For a single room, add $1,690.
-Add $650 to the cost of the August 9 departure in 2013 and $700 on the August 10 departure in 2014, which includes a ticket to the Palio horse race in Siena.
+Add $700 to the cost of the August 10 departure, which includes a ticket to the Palio horse race in Siena.
 Airfare is not included in the expedition cost.
 Economy airfare from New York to Pisa and return from Rome is from $1,350 (subject to change).